 There isn’t going to be a single solution.
 Products and manufacturing facilities are complex, with unique demands of demand, availability and supply, so the best, or rather ‘least-worst’ option, will be specific to each case.
 It is important to consider the options and be diligent in the business analysis, but don’t delay in making decisions.

 One of the first reactions is to look to the grey market to supply the components.
-Whilst there are many credible suppliers out there, the risk of fraudulent and poor quality components is real and often very difficult to identify.
-If this option is taken, manufacturers must allow for verifying the alternatives and being aware that some problems may arise with the product.
+Whilst there are many credible suppliers out there, the risk of fraudulent or poor-quality components is real and often very difficult to identify.
+If this option is taken, manufacturers should be aware of the risks and be aware that some quality problems may arise with the product.

 With a good understanding of the circuit operation, alternative components can often be identified.
-In some cases, these can be simple drop in replacements, but sometimes more extensive changes are needed.
+In some cases, these can be a simple drop-in replacement, but sometimes more extensive investigation and changes are needed.

-At Partner Electronics we are assisting our clients with this challenging journey and we’re evolving our design processes to improve the resilience of our designs to component supply issues.
+At Partner Electronics we are assisting our clients with this challenging journey and we’re continuously evolving our design processes to improve the resilience of our designs to component supply issues.